grezxune/gatsby-tommy-treb/src/pages/posts/2020-1-16/personal-development-yes-please.md

 I hadn't read a full book in probably close to a decade; it just wasn't something I enjoyed, or so I thought.
 I did however have an interest in professional development and learning new things.
 This was an interest because I began to learn that what I know is that I don't know very much at all, and there were ways to change that.
 Now, before there's a misconception here, I wasn't totally clueless.
 I had already attained a Bachelors of Science in Computer Science and was working as a software engineer at this time.
 The field of computer science is wide and vast, and growing at about the rate of the universe.
 Because of this, I had to have an interest in learning if I didn't want to get left behind.
 This lead me to things outside of just computer science, though.

-Two years ago my (now) wife, Jeanna, had bought me a couple books that would fall in the self-development category for Christmas.
+Two years ago my (now) wife, Jeanna, had bought me a couple books that would fall in the personal development category for Christmas.
 I read a portion of one of [The 4 Hour Work Week](https://amzn.to/2FYx335), but had failed to find the spark that would send me on a reading frenzy like I could sense I was craving... that is until one day I paid more attention to one of the books on the shelf.
 It was titled [Do Cool Sh\*t](https://amzn.to/35Ynqfa).
 Not only was the title a bit intriguing, but the spine of the book was also visually attractive.
 Basically, marketing got me!
 I'm glad it did!

 It took a few days of thinking about the book as I went in and out of my office and saw it each time.
 Each time this happened, my thoughts of reading this book intensified.
 Finally, I decided I'd pick it up and start reading.
 It only took me a couple days to finish; It was way more interesting than I thought it would be!
-This was a good intro into the self-development genre because this particular book is written as a story.
+This was a good intro into the personal development genre because this particular book is written as a story.
 It's an easy read, and it did its job - I was extremely motivated!
 After this, I began to read almost every day.
 I had 2 full books finished in a month, and by this time it was Christmas time again.
 Because of this new-found passion, Jeanna decided to buy me a handful of the books I had at the top of my list as a gift that year as well.

 Among this list were books like: